mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 # IANA Considerations

-This docuement has on request to IANA.
+This document has on request to IANA.

 # Security Considerations